• Skip to primary navigation

 Blueberries can be substituted with blackberries, raspberries, or mulberries.

 Filling made with clear jel does not change much in consistency whether it's hot or cold.
 So, when cooking the filling, slowly add clear jel slurry until the filling is your desired consistency.
+If you're finished cooking it, and it seems too thin, simply add more clear jel slurry.

 • Nutrition is approximate.